-So when’s the best time to plan your elopement in Garden of the Gods?
-Summer is hot and can be very packed with crowds.
+So when’s the best time to plan your elopement in the Garden of the Gods?
 We personally love March to May or September to October for cooler weather and smaller crowds.
 Whenever you do decide to elope here, however, we highly recommend visiting on a weekday and in the mornings.
 This will not only ensure the least crowds, but it will also secure your elopement location since they are first come first serve (more on that below).

 Tips for Your Garden of The Gods Elopement

 - Ceremonies at this location should be kept brief and small.